dbcls/rdfizing-db-guidelines/RDF-portal-guidelines-en.md

 ### 7. The domain and range of each user-defined property should be explicitly defined

-sWhen converting a database to RDF, it may be necessary to define new properties, particularly to express relationships between concepts.
+When converting a database to RDF, it may be necessary to define new properties, particularly to express relationships between concepts.
 When doing so, each property’s domain and range should be defined as explicitly as possible.
 This helps to make queries more efficient and create applications that build SPARQL queries automatically.

 ### 8. A schema diagram should be provided